sagemath/more-sagemath-tutorials/tutorial-start-here.rst

    - Better formatting of the above list of areas, with links to relevant pieces of the documentation.
-   - Insert more striking examples
+   - Insert more striking examples (including Sage-Manifolds!)
    - Insert Read More links

 Calculus